CQC We and I Statements

 - third party internet content and applications;

-Some groups in need of information and advice about care and support may have particular requirements.
-Local authorities must ensure that their information and advice service has due regard to the needs of these people.
-These include, but are not limited to:
+Some groups in need of information and advice about care and support may have particular needs.
+These may include:

 - people with sensory impairments, such as visual impairment, deafblind and hearing impaired;